 Industrial Painter Jobs in USA with Visa Sponsorship

 Industrial painters apply protective coatings to large-scale structures like bridges, ships, and industrial facilities.
-Most H-1B petitions require a bachelor's degree, but industrial painting can qualify through the specialty occupation path when combined with technical certifications in coating systems, surface preparation, or hazardous materials handling.
+Most H-1B visa petitions require a bachelor's degree, but industrial painting can qualify through the specialty occupation path when combined with technical certifications in coating systems, surface preparation, or hazardous materials handling.
 For detailed occupation requirements, see the O*NET profile.

 See All Industrial Painter Jobs